 Best ice cream of 2010.

 I warn you, this is very pricey, at an outrageous $4.99 a pint! (on sale at Gelson’s which is the only store that has it that I know of.)
 Normal people shouldn’t have to pay this much.
-But I decided to splurge one evening last year, and now that I know it’s the best, I keep watching for sales, and hope they’ll get it in other stores at a more reasonable price.
+But I decided to splurge one evening last year, and now that I know it’s the best, I keep watching for sales.

 Greek Gods Honey Pomegranate Pagoto Ice Krema.